Skip to content

 The Cooper Basin covers an area of approximately 127,000 sqkm and extends across the northeast of South Australia and southwest of Queensland.
 The Eromanga Basin covers an area of approximately 1,000,000 sqkm and extends over South Australia, Northern Territory, Queensland and New South Wales.

-The Cooper-Eromanga basin is Australia’s most prolific oil and gas basin and continues to yield new discoveries.
+The Cooper-Eromanga Basin is Australia’s most prolific oil and gas basin and continues to yield new discoveries.

 Oil well being drilled in the South Australian Cooper Basin